 By now the vinyl market was starting to pick up again, so I teamed up with Seventh Storey Projects, a successful label and online record store, which helped this record sell out quickly.
 They also managed to sell the leftover copies of Jedi #1 that had been sitting in a cupboard for three years!
 This gave me the motivation to continue learning to produce, and over the next couple of years I released more of my own tracks, plus a few remixes and reissues of classic Hardcore tracks.

 After 25 releases on Jedi Recordings and 12 on Kniteforce Remastered, I decided to start a new label called Cantina Cuts.
 There’s a longer blog post about that decision here if you’re interested, but in summary it made no sense to run a label called Jedi Recordings when I didn’t produce most of the releases myself any more, plus the potential legal implications of the name.
 So Cantina Cuts was born, with the same ethos of releasing authentic sounding 91-94 style hardcore and jungle by both well-known artists and fresh talent.
-We will soon be launching the 12th release on the label.
+Between the various labels I have now released over 50 vinyl records.

-So after 26 years in the game I’d like to say a big thanks to everyone who has bought my tunes, watched me play at raves, listened to my mixes, or supported the labels over the years.
+So after over 25 years in the game, I’d like to say a big thanks to everyone who has bought my records, watched me DJ at raves, listened to my mixes, and supported the labels over the years!